When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Temperature Should You Be While Pregnant?

-Your core body temperature will likely be slightly elevated during pregnancy thanks to increased blood volume and metabolic changes.
+Your core body temperature will likely be slightly elevated due to increased blood volume and metabolic changes.
 However, if you’re feeling chilly, it’s always best to layer up and stay warm.
+If your temperature exceeds 100.4°F (38°C), contact your doctor immediately.

 Can Lack of Sleep Make You Feel Cold?